SrLicht/SinkholesTweaks/README.md

  # Sinking players
  This plugin has a function that makes the players that are sunk by a Sinkhole to be seen in this way, it is disabled by default because to make a player go through the ground I have to give him NoClip and I only give it for 0.5 seconds but it is still disabled by default.

+If ``backrooms_entrance`` is false the player will simply be teleported to the pocket dimension when touching the center.

 **Demonstration videoVideo:**